Granny Annexe Planning Permission Guide: When Is It Needed?

 If you’re looking to convert an existing garden room or a garage into a granny annexe, it’s entirely possible, but there are a few things to know about.
 We’ll look at the differences between converting an attached building versus an outbuilding, which is separate from the main home.

 You would also request a change of use for any other outdoor building (like a detached garage) that you’d be converting into the granny annexe.
-However, you may still need planning permission, depending on your situation.
-But what do you do when the garage is a part of the main house?

-Converting an Attached Garage to a Granny Annexe
+Converting an attached garage to a granny annexe

 You will also need to check if there are any planning conditions attached to your home.
 These are restrictions, like needing to maintain the garage as a place to park the car.
 If you do have such a restriction, you can apply to have the restriction removed.

-Lawful Development Certificate and Building Regulations
+Lawful Development Certificate and building regulations

-It’s important to remember that even without planning permission you will still need to apply for a Lawful Development Certificate (LDC). ³ For example, if your granny annexe meets the requirements for a caravan, you would still apply for an LDC.
+It’s important to remember that even without planning permission, you will still need to apply for a Lawful Development Certificate (LDC). ³ For example, if your granny annexe meets the requirements for a caravan, you would still apply for an LDC.
 This is to essentially show that the building doesn’t need planning permission and is lawful.

 When a building can be used to stay in overnight, it is more likely that planning permission may be required.
-Building regulations approval however is always required in this case.
+Building regulations approval, however, is always required in this case.
 This is because a garden building where people can sleep has stricter safety requirements.
-One way to get around applying for building regulations approval yourself is to have the work carried out by a tradesperson registered with the competent person scheme. ⁴

 To recap, here are the ways you can build your granny annexe without getting planning permission: